Utsavladia/tensorGo_assignment_frontend/README.md

 ```bash
 npm start
 ```
-## The application should now be running on http://localhost:3000.
+#### The application should now be running on http://localhost:3000.
+### 5. Ensure Backend is Running
+#### Make sure the backend server is running on http://localhost:5000 as the frontend is configured to communicate with the backend at this address.